Lupus - Medtick

 What is it?

-Lupus is thought to develop when the immune system mistakenly attacks the body’s own tissues and mainly affects females.
+Lupus is thought to develop when the immune system mistakenly attacks the body’s own tissues and mainly affects females of potential child bearing age.

 • The immune system (our defence system) attacks many different parts of the body, including the joints, skin, kidney, nervous system (brain, spinal cord and nerves), blood, heart, lungs, digestive system and eyes, causing inflammation and tissue damage.